 Recognizing Signs of Discomfort

-• Fussiness or Crying: If your baby becomes increasingly agitated or starts crying during feedings, it may indicate discomfort.
+- Fussiness or crying: If your baby becomes increasingly agitated or starts crying during feedings, that may signal discomfort.

-• Frequent Pauses: If your little one stops drinking often and seems distracted, they might be struggling with the feeding process.
+- Frequent pauses: If your baby stops drinking often and seems distracted, they may be struggling with the feeding process.

 Transitioning Away From Bottles

-As your baby grows and develops, moving away from bottles becomes an important step in their feeding journey.
+As your baby grows, moving away from bottles becomes an important part of their development.

-Begin by introducing a sippy cup around 6 to 9 months, promoting independence.
-Offer water or milk in the cup during meals and snacks, making it more appealing.
-Gradually replace one bottle feeding per day with the sippy cup, allowing your child to adjust at their own pace.
+Start introducing a sippy cup around 6 to 9 months to build independence.
+Offer water or milk in the cup at meals and snacks.
+Gradually replace one bottle feeding per day with the sippy cup, giving your child time to adjust at their own pace.

 By 12 to 15 months, aim to eliminate bottles entirely.
-Keep in mind that consistency is key, but be compassionate if your baby resists.
-Offer praise and encouragement when they use the cup successfully.
+Be consistent, but patient if your baby pushes back.
+Praise and encouragement go a long way when they use the cup successfully.

 Frequently Asked Questions